mathewgomas-alfred/mathewgomas.io/reference_manual/tools/rectangular_select.rst

 * :kbd:`Ctrl` + |mouseleft| sets the subsequent selection to  'replace'.
 * :kbd:`Shift + Alt +` |mouseleft| sets the subsequent selection to  'intersect'.

+.. versionadded:: 4.2

+   * Hovering over a selection allows you to move it.
+   * |mouseright| will open up a selection quick menu with amongst others the ability to edit the selection.

 .. note::

     So to subtract a perfect square, you do :kbd:`Alt +` |mouseleft|, then release the :kbd:`Alt` key while dragging and press :kbd:`Shift` to constrain.